wharfkit/website/src/lib/docs/ContractKit/FirstMethod.md

 // Returns a cursor that can be used to paginate through the first 1000 rows of entries with the 'scope_name' scope.
 ```

-Any of the query options can be used to further refine which rows are retrieved:
+Any of the options can be used in conjunction with each other to further refine the search:

 ```typescript
 const cursor = contract.table('table_name').first(1000, {